Tours tramway: Station architecture

+Vehicles

+Line A uses 21 Alstom Citadis 402 trams that are 43 m long and 2,400 mm wide, and have capacity for 280 passengers.
+There is no catenary over the 1.8 km of track between Place Choiseul and Gare de Tours.
+For this section, the Alstom trams will use Alstom APS, a type of ground-level power supply.

+Line B will use 19 seven-section CAF Urbos trams that are 43.7 m long and 2,400 mm wide, and have capacity for 280 passengers, 76 seated.
+APS is not available for CAF trams, and thus they will use battery power for the section without overhead catenary.
+In order to better accommodate wheelchairs, baby carriages and bicycles, the CAF trams will have 12 fewer seats than the Alstom trams.

 Criticism

 From July 2010, a protest took shape.
 It is made up of collectives and associations, including an association close to the municipal opposition (TCSP 37).

 Following the signing of the DUP by the prefect in December 2010, the TCSP37 association appealed against it to the administrative court of Orléans.
 The court rejected the request for summary suspension on 13 May 2011, and the appeal on the merits in June 2012.

 At the same time, cycling associations have warned about the lack of reduction in car traffic and the inadequacies of bicycle traffic around the tramway; on Avenue Maginot, a petition opposed, among other things, the principle of a mixed lane (tram and vehicles) in the north-south direction.

 In April 2011, the protest over the trees grew in the Sanitas district with the complaints of many Touraine residents about the felling of trees in the 600 m long mall.
 Several activists climbed to the branches in protest.

 In September 2011, François Louault, a retired geography teacher, filed an appeal with the administrative court of Orléans, asking for the suspension of the construction work on a bridge over the Cher in the municipality of Tours.
 The summary suspension was rejected at the end of October, and the appeal itself in June 2012.